Tyous69/Morth/README.md

 - Real-time Feedback: Instant feedback on your Morse code input

-- Audio Support: Hear Morse code tones for better learning
+- Audio Training: Train Morse code tones for better learning

 ## Technologies Used